 Teacher pay is an important issue but recent teacher strikes around the country have exposed another issue - the condition of schools and the lack of basic supplies in many them.

-While many of the money issues can be traced to the taxes that come from the area in whi9ch the school is located, there are other money issues.
+While many of the financial issues can be traced to the taxes that come from the area in which the school is located, there are other money issues.
 Some states have allowed gambling to flourish partly based on the promise that schools will benefit from taxes earned from the gambling industry.
 There are examples where tax money destined for schools has been diverted to other purposes by state legislatures.

 Recently (last 5 years or so) there is another threat to our education system from charter schools.
-Charter schools are supposed to have an advantage in that they can to some degree set their own curriculum, hire the teachers they need, and administer the school with local input rather than matching rules and regulations set by state or national governments.
+Charter schools are supposed to have an advantage in that they can to some degree set their own curriculum, hire the teachers they need, and administer the school with local input rather than matching rules and regulations set by state or federal governments.

 There are a number of good charter schools but there are also many that lag behind public schools in results.
 When they don't do well, the problems are usually traced to how they use the funds they receive from the state.
 The theory is that the state will turn over to the company running the school the per student money allocated to the public schools.
 The bottom line is that the company that runs a school is not a charity.
 They need to earn a profit.
-If they get the same money that a public school gets per student, where does the profit come from.
+If they get the same money that a public school gets per student, where does the profit come from?

 If you are a company looking for profit the first and most obvious source is to cut teacher pay.
 Hire less experienced teachers and don't allow teacher unions in.
 Since the school is not bound by state or national government rules, they can reduce costs by not accepting problem students - handicapped, foreign language speakers, low performing kids or troubled kids - that public schools must educate.

-Another variation of the charter school is the whole concept of "school vouchers".
+Another variation of the charter school is the questionable concept of "school vouchers".
 If your child is attending a poor performing school (actually schools don't perform at all - it's the students and teachers that are responsible for the school's rating), you can get a voucher that will allow your child to attend a better performing private school.
 There are a few problems with this concept.
 First, the cost.
 Most private schools ask parents to pay a fee to have their child attend.
 That fee is often quite a bit more than the states per student budget so how do we justify just sending anyone from a poor performing school to the private school down the street?
 Second, the private schools "perform" better (kids make better grades on tests) than public schools because they are selective in who they accept and the kids parents are involved because they are paying.

 There are exceptions to all of these critiques of charter and private schools.
 Some charter schools are underwritten by corporate grants - especially those with a specific focus as in science or music.
 We have a wonderful example here in the Villages.
 By almost any measure you can apply, the Villages Charter Schools are exceptional.